Live Licks: History

-Of the special guests taking part, Sheryl Crow appears on "Honky Tonk Women", while Solomon Burke sings on his own "Everybody Needs Somebody to Love", which the Rolling Stones originally covered on The Rolling Stones No. 2 in 1965.
+Sheryl Crow appears on "Honky Tonk Women", while Solomon Burke sings on his own "Everybody Needs Somebody to Love", which the Rolling Stones originally covered on The Rolling Stones No. 2 in 1965.

 The Rolling Stones released two subtly different versions of cover art for Live Licks.
-While both feature the Rolling Stones logo's tongue in a very suggestive context, the British version features the woman without her bikini top.
+While both feature a woman astride the Rolling Stones logo's tongue, in the British version she has no bikini top.